liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/dev-studio/07-searching-liferay-portal-source-with-dev-studio.markdown

 ## Search Annotation References

-Annotations used in @product@'s source code can sometimes be cryptic.
+Annotations used in @sharepoint@'s source code can sometimes be cryptic.
 You can find out how they can be used in your own application by searching for where these types of annotations exist in Liferay's target platform.

 For example, you may find some documentation on using the `@Reference` annotation in an OSGi module and implement it in your custom app.
-It could be useful to reference real world examples in @product@'s apps to check how it was used elsewhere.
+It could be useful to reference real world examples in @sharepoint@'s apps to check how it was used elsewhere.
 You can complete this search like this:

 1. Right-click the `@Reference` annotation in a class.